pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 An iterator visiting all keys in arbitrary order.

-The iterator element type is &K
+The iterator element type is &K.

-See HashMap::keys
+See HashMap::keys for details.

 Sourcepub fn values(&self) -> Values<'_, K, V, G> ⓘ